Elliptic butterflies: Introduction

-are the even and odd parts of $P(x)$.
+The key idea behind FFT is to use the involution $x\mapsto -x$ to decompose the polynomial to be evaluated $P(x)=\sum_{0\leqslant l\leqslant d-1} p_l\, x^l$ as a sum where are the even and odd parts of $P(x)$.
 This decomposition reduces the evaluation of $P(x)$ to two similar problems of halved size, allowing a recursive approach that is classically illustrated using diagrams called butterflies (see Figure~\ref{fig:butterfly}).

 In this work we define and study a family of evaluation and interpolation problems on an elliptic curve $E$ having a $\KK$-rational point $t$ of order $d$, a power of two.
 We show that there are natural analogues of butterflies in this context.
 We replace roots of unity by multiples of the point $t$ and the associated translations, while polynomials are replaced by functions in the space $\cL(\gt)$ equipped with a basis $u$ of functions of degree $\leqslant 2$.
 In particular the role of the involution $x\mapsto -x$ is now played by the translation by $T=(d/2)t$, a point of order two.
 This results in complexity bounds $\cQ d \log (d)$ for the evaluation and interpolation problems\footnote{Note that everywhere in this article, the notation $\cQ$ stands for a positive absolute constant.
 Any sentence containing this symbol becomes true if the symbol is replaced in every occurrence by some large enough real number.}.